zealfire/openconnect/README.md

 11. Now we need to restart nautilus typing this command in the terminal: <code>nautilus -q</code>

-12. After this you can access your newly created vpn command on right clicking under Nautilus-Actions actions.
+12. After this, you can access your newly created VPN command on right clicking under Nautilus-Actions actions.
 ![click_nautilus](https://user-images.githubusercontent.com/5805013/27996495-a177e27e-6500-11e7-8c80-23decaaf7619.png)

 Happy browsing :smiley: